dcs.pl - logo 30 years

 Minister / CSIRT

-Orders for corrective measures, inspections, reports to prosecutor
+Enforcement orders for corrective steps, regulatory inspections, and referrals to the prosecutor

 7. Integrating requirements into a single coherent system

-Combining GDPR, DORA, NIS2, and KSC requirements into unified management frameworks that work effectively in daily practice is a challenge faced by all entities subject to multiple regulations simultaneously.
-The vast majority of institutions covered by several regulations must build an integrated compliance model to:
+Integrating GDPR, DORA, NIS2, and KSC requirements into cohesive management frameworks that function effectively in daily operations presents a challenge for all entities subject to multiple regulations.
+Most institutions governed by several regulatory regimes must develop a unified compliance model to:

 • Harmonize security policies